“Synthwave Skeletor” artwork by Iron Skullet

 Synthwave / Retrowave

-The terms “synthwave” and “retrowave” are the modern names for the main genre, and they are used broadly when talking about the music.
-The two terms are roughly equivalent, though there’s a useful distinction between them: “synthwave” refers specifically to the music, while “retrowave” is an all-encompassing term that also applies to artwork, clothing, videos, and other media that embody ‘80s nostalgia and ‘80s retrofuturism.
+The terms “synthwave” and “retrowave” are the modern names for the genre, and they are used broadly when talking about the music.
+The two terms are roughly equivalent, though synthwave is the more common term when talking about the music.
+In general, “synthwave” refers specifically to the music, while “retrowave” is an all-encompassing term that also applies to artwork, clothing, videos, and other media that embody ‘80s nostalgia and ‘80s retrofuturism.